ubc-library-rc/citizen-science-tools/README.md

-# Getting started with Citizen Science
+# Getting Started with Citizen Science
 ### UBC Library Research Commons
 :heavy_exclamation_mark: This workshop is in development and not yet complete. :heavy_exclamation_mark:
 Link to workshop: https://ubc-library-rc.github.io/citizen-science-tools/